2019 U.S. News & World Report Ranking

 Next year's rankings will include job data for the Class of 2017, and we are up 10 percentage points as of the March 15 reporting date.
 Pepperdine's employment rate for the Class of 2017 stands at 87%, with 75% representing the most sought-after jobs as defined by the ABA (full-time, long-term bar passage required or J.D. advantage jobs).

-This employment data adds to the growing momentum at Pepperdine Law over the past eight months:
+This employment data adds to the growing momentum at Pepperdine Law:

-August: We welcomed our 1L Class of 2020, which had the highest median LSAT score (160) and undergraduate GPA (3.62) in several years and places us among the top 50 law schools for student credentials.
+August 2017 We welcomed our 1L Class of 2020, which had the highest median LSAT score (160) and undergraduate GPA (3.62) in several years and likely places us among the top 50 law schools for student credentials.

 In addition, Pepperdine continues to be recognized in this year's U.S. News rankings as the #1 dispute resolution program in the country for the 13th time in the past 14 years.